 Takawira - J

 Melvin Edwards’s weighty sculptures combine nails, tools, gears, and other metal objects to create abstract compositions.
-This work belongs to his extensive Lynch Fragment series, begun in the 1960s and inspired by Ralph Ginzburg’s 100 Years of Lynching (1962), a collection of newspaper reports of lynchings published to commemorate the centennial of the Civil War.
-The Lynch Fragment sculptures evoke this history of violence through their jarring juxtaposition of forms and rough welding.
-Takawira–J, a later work from the series, was made while Edwards was teaching in Zimbabwe and was named for John Takawira, a sculptor he met there.
+This work belongs to his extensive series Lynch Fragments, begun in the 1960s and inspired by Ralph Ginzburg’s 100 Years of Lynching (1962), a collection of newspaper reports of lynchings that was published to commemorate the centennial of the Civil War.
+The Lynch Fragments sculptures, generally shown suspended at eye level, evoke this history of violence through their jarring forms and rough welding.

 This item is not on view